 Alien: Covenant takes place years after Prometheus and concerns the crew of a colonization vessel bound for deep space.
-After a mid-flight disaster, they ignore that left turn at Albuquerque and head for a new destination, one that has green grass (presumably, beneath the grey-ish filter), oxygen, water, all that stuff.
-What matters is that while the planet seems OK, it is decidedly not OK at all because it’s home to both the eponymous phallic aliens that give this film franchise its title and Prometheus’s returning cyborg David (Michael Fassbender), formerly a severed head but now complete with a full body, a Hermit Cloak, and a grungy 90s haircut.
+After a mid-flight disaster, they head for a new destination, one that has green grass (presumably, beneath the grey-ish filter), oxygen, water, and the eponymous phallic aliens that give this film franchise its title.
+It’s also home to Prometheus’s returning cyborg David (Michael Fassbender), formerly a severed head but now complete with a full body and a grungy 90s haircut.
 The film makes Prometheus look wildly successful.

-Now to be fair, I kind of liked Prometheus, but it’s been canonized as a disappointment and I don’t have too many protests.
-I don’t insist it’s particularly great or Secretly Good All Along, but I do believe it manages something that Alien: Covenant does not: it makes it fun to watch people die.
+Now to be fair, I kind of liked Prometheus, but it’s been canonized as a disappointment and I have few protests.
+I don’t insist it’s particularly great or secretly good all along, but I do believe it manages something that Alien: Covenant does not: it makes it fun to watch people die.
 Prometheus is like a decent slasher movie, albeit mostly sans slasher villain.
 You don’t sit down to a slasher looking for empathetic characters or displays of real ingenuity or the widespread triumph of the human survival instinct; no, you go to see idiotic teenagers die in absurd, creative ways.

 While it’s an admittedly deserved point of contention that nobody in Prometheus is an idiot teenager under the influence of alcohol or marijuana, everyone dies quite creatively.
 Within the framework of a crew tripping over a different bio-weapon every few feet, Ridley Scott has free reign to throw in giant squids and mutants and a pale, bald, musclebound humanoid alien.
 The movie succeeds through the sheer amount of stuff it flings at the wall; the musings about faith and the place of humanity in the universe may not stick, but the horrifying C-section sure does.